jbearak/base-container/CACHING.md

 # Build Caching

-This project implements target-specific build caching to speed up Docker builds and reduce bandwidth usage, especially in CI/CD environments.
+This project implements target-specific build caching to speed up Docker builds and reduce bandwidth usage, especially for the pak-based R package system which benefits significantly from caching.

 ## Overview

 The caching system uses Docker BuildKit's registry cache feature with target-specific cache keys.
-Each build target (base, base-nvim, etc.) maintains its own cache, preventing cache pollution between different stages.
+Each build target maintains its own cache, preventing cache pollution between different stages.
+This is particularly important for the R package installation stage which can take significant time without caching.

 ## Local Development